justinj/vim-react-snippets/README.md

 vim-react-snippets
 ==================

-A direct port of the snippets from [jgebhardt/sublime-react](https://github.com/jgebhardt/sublime-react) to work with Vim.
+A direct port of the awesome snippets from [jgebhardt/sublime-react](https://github.com/jgebhardt/sublime-react) to work with Vim.